ajithor/hello-world/README.md

 # hello-world
-Storage of stormed stupid ideas
+Storage of stormed stupid ideas;
+And rarely some brilliant ones.